 What is a chemical pregnancy?

 A chemical pregnancy is an early pregnancy loss.
 Essentially, it is an egg that has been fertilized but is not able to fully attach to the uterine wall.
 A chemical pregnancy must occur within the first five weeks of pregnancy.
 Keep in mind that this type of miscarriage can trigger a positive pregnancy test.
-According to the American Pregnancy Association (APA), 50 to 75% of miscarriages are chemical pregnancies (11).
+It is estimated half of early pregnancies are chemical pregnancies and end in miscarriages.12Dewhurst’s Textbook of Obstetrics & Gynaecology, Eighth Edition